Bergen County Child Custody Relocation Lawyers

 - The child’s preference, depending on their age

 Moving without a co-parent’s consent or court permission when a custody order is in effect could result in criminal charges for unlawful interference with parenting time.
-Get a seasoned attorney’s help in handling a New Jersey custody dispute by contacting the knowledgeable and effective family law attorneys at Herbert & Weiss for a consultation.
+Get a seasoned attorney’s help in handling a New Jersey custody dispute by contacting the knowledgeable and effective family law attorneys at Herbert & Weiss, LLP for a consultation.